darkalchemy/Pu-239/README.md

 # Pu-239 v0.7

 ## Goals:
-1. Update to PHP 7.3 - default settings - Done
+1. Update to PHP 7.3 - default settings
 2. Error free with MySQL 8.0 strict mode - default settings - Mostly Done
-3. Remove merged bootstrap - Done
+3. Remove merged bootstrap
-4. Update jquery - Done
+4. Update jquery
 5. Update all javascript files to remove jquery dependency
-6. Merge, mininify and gzip css/js files to reduce size and requests(not as important if http2 is enabled) - Done
+6. Merge, mininify and gzip css/js files to reduce size and requests(not as important if http2 is enabled)
-7. Replace manual concat/gzip of css/js file with uglifyjs - Done
+7. Replace manual concat/gzip of css/js file with uglifyjs
-8. Optimize all images for web - Done
+8. Optimize all images for web
-9. Remove js from head and relocate to body
+9. Remove js from head and relocate to body - Mostly done
-10. Remove Simple Captcha - Done
+10. Remove Simple Captcha
 11. Fully responsive and mobile ready
-12. Drag and Drop Image Upload - Done
+12. Drag and Drop Image Upload
-13. Use unix sockets for all local server connections - Done
+13. Allow use of unix sockets for all local server connections
+14. Proper validation of user input - In progress
+15. Replace mysql with PDO/FluentPDO - In progress

 This is a fork of U-232 V4.
 PHP 7.2+ is required.